What is Internal Communication?

 12. Open House Day or Event

 This could be the annual day for any social event.
 Region-wise the company can have this social event wherein all the employees with their nearest family members are invited, a function is to be arranged, they invite some celebrities and singers from the film industry, a lot of delicious meals are arranged, various activities are organized, a workplace visit is also arranged, and everyone would have oodles of fun.
-The families for a day would have a chance to see the workplace, and they would feel proud of their spouses who work in those organizations.
-So, this is a nice way of involving everyone where senior-level people would interact with the juniors.
+The families, for a day, would have a chance to see the workplace and feel proud of their spouses who work in those organizations.
+So, this is a nice way of involving everyone, where senior-level people would interact with the juniors.

 Conclusion

-All the employees are brick and bones of the organization.
+Thus, All the employees are the brick and bones of the organization.
 So, their belief and faith are the main assets of a company.
-Internal communication, by appropriate use of effective communication tools, can easily win the hearts of the employees.
+By appropriate use of effective communication tools, internal communication can easily win the employees’ hearts.
 The sole aim is to break the conventional barriers between senior management and junior and mid-level members and t.
 The seniors should not feel awkward in the presence of their employees, while the employees must not feel scared and left out.
 The company must earn ‘love and respect from the employees.
-For this, internal communication acts judiciously to bridge the gap (if any) and make them believe without their honest contribution the company would disappear, and through them, only the company will reach any milestone.
+However, internal communication acts judiciously to bridge the gap (if any) and make them believe without their honest contribution; the company would disappear.
+Through them, only the company will reach any milestone.

 Recommended Articles